Updated: May 4, 2026

 Contingency fund (typically 10-15% of total budget for unexpected costs)

-Remember that creativity often thrives within constraints—some of the most iconic music videos were created with minimal resources but maximum imagination.
+Remember that sometimes creativity thrives within constraints, and some of the most iconic music videos were created with little resources but a lot of imagination.

 3. Assemble Your Team

-The right collaborators can elevate your vision and bring technical expertise to your project:
+The right collaborators can support your vision and bring technical expertise to elevate your project.

-Ensure they understand your budget constraints and can work within them
+Make sure they understand your budget constraints and can work within them.

-Director of Photography (DP): Responsible for the visual look, camera work, and lighting.
-A skilled DP can make even modest productions look professional through their understanding of composition, lighting techniques, and camera movement.
-Look for DPs who have experience in music videos specifically, as this format has its own visual language.
+Director of Photography (DoP): Responsible for the visual look, camera work, and lighting.
+A skilled DoP can make modest productions look professional through their understanding of composition, lighting techniques, and camera movement.
+Look for DoPs who specifically have experience in music videos, since it’s a format that has its own visual language.

 Coordinates crew and talent

-Editor: Assembles the footage into the final product, often having significant creative input on the rhythm and pacing of the video.
-When selecting an editor:
+Editor: Puts the footage into the final product, usually having significant creative input on the rhythm and pacing of the video.

 Review their previous work for pacing and visual style